yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-monitor/cloud-queries-live.md

 - Evaluate query execution times.
 - Discover potential queries for for [tuning](../../../explore/query-1-performance/).

+Live queries only shows queries "in-flight" (that is, currently in progress); queries that execute quickly might not show up by the time the display loads.
 There is no significant performance overhead on databases because the queries are fetched on-demand and are not tracked in the background.

 ![Cloud Cluster Performance Live Queries](/images/yb-cloud/cloud-clusters-live.png)